quantopian/qgrid/README.md

 * Qgrid needs to run javascript at the time of cell execution rather than notebook startup.
   * In particular, when `show_grid` gets called from a cell in an IPython notebook, qgrid needs to be able to inject HTML and Javascript into the DOM.
-* Qgrids are generated through a python API (i.e. the `show_grid` function), so there will need to be at least some python code in the extension, for the purpose of providing that API.
+* Qgrids are generated through a python API (i.e. the `show_grid` function), so there has to be some python code in the extension, for the purpose of providing that API.

 ##### Why not a standard IPython extension?